MarcCarranza/altran-axa-prueba/README.md

 * [enzyme](https://github.com/enzymejs/enzyme)

 ## Documentation 📄
-Clone or download the project, open the folder in a terminal and type:
+Clone or download the project, open the folder in a terminal and type the command below, it will automatically open the application in your default browser.
 ```
 npm start
 ```
-It will automatically open the application in your default browser.

 For running the tests provided with the project (:obsolete was added because some snapshots got obsolete while testing):
 ```